Customize UFT Developer runtime engine settings

 For details on customizing these settings when using UFT Developer in a grid configuration, see Set up a UFT Developer grid machine or Configure a UFT Developer node's runtime engine settings.

 You can configure UFT Developer runtime engine settings according to your needs: decide which technology add-ins to load, change the default engine port, configure the connection to UFT Mobile, and more.

 Note: If you are running UFT Developer tests on remote computers, you must also set the relevant security connection options.
-These are set in an XML file as described in Run tests remotely.
+These are set in a configuration file as described in Set up the remote computer.

 To customize the engine settings